tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - Teach your kids not to wallow in these misfortunes but to focus on *what is next*.
 Guide them to put their energy toward their response.
 Because that’s what’s up to them.
 That is the superpower they have.
 If you teach them that, they have it.

+# Make Them Do Their Own Stuff

+- Sadly, for some of us, it could just as easily be deduced that our kids have no hands.
+And no brains.
+We put on their clothes for them.
+We make their decisions.
+We clear the road in front like a snowplow.
+We hover like a helicopter, just in case something goes wrong.
+We do everything for them.

+- Then we wonder why they are helpless.
+We wonder why they have trouble with anxiety or low self-esteem.
+Confidence is something you earn.
+It comes from self-sufficiency.
+It comes from experience.
+When we coddle and baby them—when we take away their hands—we deprive them of these critical assets.

+- It’s not right.
+It’s not fair.

+# Don’t Be Like This

+- No, our job isn’t to open every can for them.
+Nor is it to let them struggle in the dark for six hours.
+Step in, show them how to be self-sufficient.
+Show them how the damn can opener works!
+Start the can for them the first time and let them take it from there.

+- Be a guide; don’t be a bean dad.

+# Help Them Forge This

+- “Theodore, you have the mind but you have not the body, and without the help of the body the mind cannot go as far as it should.”
+Roosevelt’s younger sister, who witnessed the conversation, recalled how the young, fragile boy looked at his father and said with determination: “I’ll make my body.”

+- It was the beginning of his preparation for and fulfillment of what he would call “the Strenuous Life.”
+He worked out every day thereafter.
+By his early twenties, his battle against asthma was over.
+Roosevelt had worked that weakness out of his body.

+- Not everyone accepts the cards they are dealt.
+They remake their bodies and their lives with activities and exercise.
+They prepare themselves for the hard road.
+Do they hope they never have to walk it?
+Sure.
+But they are prepared for it in any case.

+- Are your kids?
+Nobody is born with a steel backbone.
+It has to be forged.
+Your job is to help your kids forge theirs.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY